radenko98/Continuous-Google-DNS-Ping-Logger/README.md

 2. Unsuccessful Ping: If the ping times out ("Request timed out"), indicating a failure, the script prints a failure message with the current timestamp to the console.
 3. Transition from Failure to Success: If a previously unsuccessful ping is followed by a successful ping, the script calculates the duration of the downtime in seconds.

-It logs this duration, along with the relevant timestamps, in a file named ping_logs.txt.
+**The script records the duration along with the relevant timestamps in a folder named using the "YYYY" format, and within it, a file named in the "YYYYMMDD_ping_log.txt" format.
+For example, it will create a folder named "2024" and then a file "20241128_ping_log.txt".**

+2024/

+  ├── 20240101_ping_log.txt    (2024 January 01)

+  ├── 20240102_ping_log.txt    (2024 January 02)

+  └── 20241128_ping_log.txt    (2024 November 28)

+2025/

+  └── 20250101_ping_log.txt    (2025 January 01)

+**However, the log file will only be created if there is an unsuccessful ping on that particular day.**

 The script continuously monitors these conditions, providing real-time feedback and logging any interruptions in connectivity.
 This makes it a valuable tool for tracking network stability and identifying periods of downtime.